thisisnabi/Verificoder/README.md

 private IActionResult SendVerifyCode(string phone)
 {
-       // if last code not expired, you can't take new code. if (_verificoder.CanTakeOnScope(phone))
+       // if last code not expired, you can't take new code.
+       // you can set Expiration time when adding option to DI, [ScopeCodeAbsoluteExpiration] if (_verificoder.CanTakeOnScope(phone))
        {
            var verifyCode = _verificoder.TakeOnScope(phone);